ibm-cloud-docs/databases-for-enterprisedb/howto-user-management.md

 ## The `emp_admin` user
 {: #user-management-emp_admin}

-The `emp_admin` is an internal {{site.data.keyword.databases-for-enterprisedb_full}} user that is used by the EDB Migration Portal to communicate directly with EnterpriseDB databases.
+The `emp_admin` is an internal {{site.data.keyword.databases-for-enterprisedb_full}} user that is used by the EDB Migration Portal to communicate directly with an EnterpriseDB database.
 You can connect to the the EDB Migration Portal using your [IAM](/docs/databases-for-enterprisedb?topic=cloud-databases-iam) login information.
 You should not drop this user.

 ## The `aq_administrator_role` user
 {: #user-management-aq_administrator}